ncn-foreigners/singleRcapture/README.md

     ),
     controlModel = controlModel(omegaFormula = ~ gender) # put covariates on omega i.e. the inflation parameter
 )
+#> Warning in singleRcaptureinternalIRLSmultipar(dependent = y, covariates = X, :
+#> Convergence at halfstepsize
-#> Warning in estimatePopsize(formula = capture ~ age, data = netherlandsimmigrant, : The (analytically computed) hessian of the score function is not negative define.
+#> Warning in estimatePopsize.default(formula = capture ~ age, data = netherlandsimmigrant, : The (analytically computed) hessian of the score function is not negative define.
 #> NOTE: Second derivative test failing does not
 #>         necessarily mean that the maximum of score function that was found
 #>         numericaly is invalid since R^k is not a bounded space.
 #> Additionally in one inflated and hurdle models second derivative test often fails even on valid arguments.
-#> Warning in estimatePopsize(formula = capture ~ age, data =
+#> Warning in estimatePopsize.default(formula = capture ~ age, data =
 #> netherlandsimmigrant, : Switching from observed information matrix to Fisher
 #> information matrix because hessian of log-likelihood is not negative define.
 popSizeEst(modelInflated2)
-#> Point estimate: 5496.376
+#> Point estimate: 5496.374
-#> Variance: 1440065
+#> Variance: 1440064
 #> 99% confidence intervals:
 #> lowerBound upperBound
-#>   4259.711  10877.648
+#>   4259.711  10877.646
 ```

 the results are significantly different (the warning issued concerns the